Good-Fortune-Felines-Core-Team/airdrop-tool/README.md

 $ airdrop-tool --accountId <sender-account> --token <token-contract-address> --accounts <path-to-json-file> --manual
 ```

-- `--manual`: Enables manual mode where JSON values are direct token amounts
+- `--manual`: Enables manual mode where JSON values are standard (human-readable) token amounts
-- The JSON file contains account IDs as keys and specific token amounts as values
+- The JSON file contains account IDs as keys and specific token amounts in standard units as values
+- The tool automatically converts standard amounts to atomic units based on the token's decimals
 - `--amount` should NOT be used with `--manual`

 ### 3.3.
 Dry Run Mode